 Feminizing men has been a downfall of America.
 Not wanting to act, to wait on the sidelines, not to exert our power or to be competitive, has spilled out in our homes, our schools and our political maneuvers.
 That is leaving us all unprotected and feeling vulnerable, men and women alike.

-How roles have changed in the past four decades
+How roles have changed in the past few decades

 It isn’t just men that have been feminized.
 We have all lost our ability to roll with it and to wear an outer shell.
 I remember when I would come home after being teased by someone.
 My mom didn’t call the school or the other parent.
 She told me “sticks and stones can break your bones, but names can never hurt you.”